erickmpene/kubernetes/fluxcd/README.md

 /!\ You should know that I use a public repository, so I don't necessarily need an ssh key to synchronize fluxcd and my git repository.
 So I use https

-=> fluxctl install --git-email=my_email@domain.com --git-url=https://github.com/erickmpene/kubernetes.git --git-path=fluxcd/my_workload --namespace=fluxcd | kubectl apply -f -
+=> fluxctl install --git-email=my_email@domain.com --git-url=https://github.com/erickmpene/kubernetes.git --git-branch=main --git-path=fluxcd/my_workload --namespace=fluxcd | kubectl apply -f -

 /!\ if you are using a private repository and you want to switch to ssh, you will need to create an authentication key with the following command:

 => fluxctl identity --k8s-fwd-ns fluxcd

+4. synchronization

+=> fluxctl sync --k8s-fwd-ns fluxcd

-For information visit this :
+For more information visit this :

 => https://github.com/fluxcd/flux